ubclaunchpad/presentations/.github/CONTRIBUTING.md

 ## Directories

-Each presentation should be part of a relevant sub-directory of one of the top-level directories.
+Each project presentation should be part of a relevant sub-directory of one of the top-level directories.
 For example:

 ```